wolfogre/notify-github-release/README.md

 # notify-github-release
-Notify me when my starred repos in github publish releases.
+Notify me when the repositories which I am interested in have new releases.
 Based on [Aliyun Function Calculation](https://help.aliyun.com/document_detail/52895.html).